Updated May 2013

 - Chest X-ray

 - Sputum sample for stain and culture, which show what germ is present in the lungs.
 Sometimes a person can cough up the sputum.
 If not, a procedure known as bronchoalveolar lavage (BAL) can be done.
-In this procedure, sputum is obtained by placing a small scope down the windpipe that enables the provider to see the inside of the lungs and collect a sample of sputum.
+In this procedure, sputum is obtained by placing a small tube down the windpipe that enables the provider to see the inside of the lungs and collect a sample of sputum.

 - Arterial blood gases (ABGs) are drawn to measure oxygen content; the lower the amount of oxygen in the bloodstream, the more serious the pneumonia